alexfrancoeur/elasticon_tour_2018_alexf/README.md

 This is not production ready and includes a pre-production version of Kibana.
 There is a good chance that things will break, it is only meant to be a demo environment.

+**Not all images and assets were created by Elastic, please to do not redistribute**

 The builds found in this repo have an early version of Spaces.
 There is also an up to date build of Canvas from master.
 I am hoping to add a few more future features to this build as well.
 There is a good chance I'll upload a snapshot of data / dashboards as well so it's easier to get started.

 Follow the instructions below to install locally